Community Information

 Students benefit from a wide range of Advanced Placement courses, competitive athletics, and arts programs, all supported by modern facilities and a collaborative learning environment.

-The district’s commitment to excellence and small-town community feel make Cape Elizabeth an exceptional place for education.
+The district’s commitment to excellence and small town community feel make Cape Elizabeth an exceptional place for education.